AdaCore/spark2014/docs/lrm/source/introduction.rst

 of the Ada 2012 RM (that is, |SPARK| is fully defined by this document taken together with the Ada 2012 RM).

+|SPARK| introduces a number of aspects.
+The language rules are written as if all
+the |SPARK| specific aspects are present but minimum requirements are placed on a tool which analyzes |SPARK| to be able to synthesize (from the source code) some of these aspects if they are not present.
+A tool may synthesize more aspects than the minimum required (see :ref:`verific_modes`).
+An equivalent pragma is available for each of the new aspects but these are not covered explicitly in the language rules either.

 Readers interested in how SPARK 2005 constructs and idioms map into
 |SPARK| should consult the appendix :ref:`mapping-spec-label`.
 Note that this section does not cover all language features presented in this document